WinterWonderland/Game_of_Life/readme.md

 #### Game Process

 A black square means this cell is alive.
-A black square means this cell is dead.
+A white square means this cell is dead.

 The game runs in steps.
 At each step each tile on the game board will be analyzed and updated with following rules: